Nitrokey/nitrokey-start-firmware/doc/udev-rules.rst

 udev rules for ST-Link/V2
 =========================

+For development of Gnuk, we use ST-Link/V2 as JTAG/SWD debugger.
 We need to have a udev rule for ST-Link/V2.
 It's like::

     ACTION=="add", SUBSYSTEM=="usb", ATTR{idVendor}=="0483", ATTR{idProduct}=="3748", GROUP="tape", MODE="664", SYMLINK+="stlink"